Robert Fox (producer): Early life

 Fox executive-produced the film of Closer, directed by Mike Nichols and starring Julia Roberts, Jude Law, Clive Owen and Natalie Portman.
 Before that, he produced The Hours with Scott Rudin, directed by Stephen Daldry, starring Nicole Kidman, Meryl Streep and Julianne Moore; and Iris (Miramax/Mirage) directed by Richard Eyre, starring Judi Dench, Kate Winslet and Jim Broadbent, both of which garnered Oscars in 2003.
 Other credits include executive producer on Another Country; a television film of Suddenly, Last Summer with Maggie Smith; and A Month by the Lake for starring Vanessa Redgrave, Edward Fox and Uma Thurman.
 He co-produced Notes on a Scandal for Fox Searchlight starring Cate Blanchett and Judi Dench.

+He was executive producer on all series of Netflix's The Crown.

-Personal life
+Personal life and death

-Fox is married to Fiona Golfar, with whom he has two children.
-He was previously married to Celestia Sporborg, with whom he had three children, and to the actress Natasha Richardson from 1990 to 1992.
+Fox was married to Fiona Golfar, with whom he has two children.
+He was previously married to Celestia Sporborg, with whom he has three children, and to the actress Natasha Richardson from 1990 to 1992.
+Fox died from prostate cancer at his home in London on 20 March 2026, aged 73.